sean-parent/sean-parent.github.io/better-code/05-concurrency.md

 {% include figure.md name='05-traditional_locking-3' caption="Exclusive access by different threads" %}

-And the next thread can get the exclusive [^access].
+And the next thread can get the exclusive access.

 This is a horrible way to think about threading.
 The goal has to be to minimize waiting at all costs.
 David [^Butenhof], one of the POSIX implementors, coined the phrase that mutex should be named better bottleneck, because of the property of slowing down an application.